kellerflint/Course-Resources/content/AI For Devs MISC - AI In-Class EDA.md

 - Check for missing values.
 Show how many missing values are in each column
 - There's more than one way to deal with missing values.
 Briefly investigate a few of these options.
 Which do you believe is most appropriate?
 - Apply one of the methods of missing values
 - Pick a few numerical columns and a few categorical columns.
-For numerical variables, create histograms.
 For categorical variables, create bar plots showing frequency distributions.
+For continuous numerical variables, create histograms.
+For binary variables (yes/no), create pie charts.

 ## Questions and Discussion
 - What are the limitations of this data?
 What concerns might we have with it?
 How might these impact and AI model?